Shattered Vows: Getting Beyond Betrayal

 Q: What is the infidelity?

 There are gender differences though.
-Men feel more betrayed by their wives having sex with someone else; women feel more betrayed by their husbands being emotionally involved with someone else.
+Men feel more betrayed by their wives having sex with someone else.
+Women feel more betrayed by their husbands being emotionally involved with someone else.
 What really tears men apart is to visualize their partner being sexual with somebody else.
-Women certainly don’t want their husbands having sex with somebody else, but if it’s an impersonal one-night fling, they may be able to deal with that better than if their husband was involved in a long-term relationship sharing all kinds of loving ways with somebody else.
+Women certainly don’t want their husbands having sex with somebody else.
+But if it’s an impersonal one-night fling, they may be able to deal with that better than if their husband was involved in a long-term relationship sharing all kinds of loving ways with somebody else.

 Q: Why are affairs so deeply wounding?